Gulley Greenhouse and Garden Center has a great supply of grass seed, lawn fertilizers, and everything else to take care of your lawn.

 There are two types of lawn spreaders and you can use either to distribute grass seed.
 Following the directions that come with the spreader, adjust the spreader settings for the type of grass you purchased.

 The best way to evenly spread the seed is to divide the grass seed into two halves.
 Walking at a steady pace, spread the first half of the grass seed walking from north to south or east to west.
 Spread the second half walking diagonally so the seed crisscrosses the whole yard.
 Lightly rake to cover the seed with a thin layer of soil.

 Lightly water the newly planted seed with a fine spray of water, making sure you aren’t washing away any of the seeds.
-You must keep the soil evenly moist, which means you will need to lightly water 2 or 3 times a day, depending the temperature and how sunny or cloudy the day is.
+You must keep the soil evenly moist, meaning you will need to lightly water 2 or 3 times a day, according to the weather.
 Depending on which variety of grass you have planted it may take 2 to 4 weeks for new grass blade to appear.
 You will need to keep the soil evenly moist until most of the new grass is at least half an inch tall.
-Afterwards you can cut the watering back to once every day or every other day.
+Then you can cut the watering back to once a day or every other day.
 Water slowly so the water soaks into the soil 6” deep.
 (You want to make sure the soil doesn’t dry out but too much water will rot your new pride and joy).

 After planting, water each plant thoroughly.
 6pm to 9am is the best time period, but if you don’t have a timed sprinkler system water during a cool day.
 Water in the evening or early morning so moisture will not evaporate out of the ground, but don’t let moisture remain on the leaves or powdery mildew could develop.